After reading this article, you will have several resources to solve the most common problems in life.

 Atomic Habits, by James Clear

-Atomic Habits complements Personality Isn’t Permanent.
-It’s a book that helps anyone break bad habits (eating sugar, smoking, drinking, staying up late) and replace them with healthier habits.
+Atomic Habits complements (and contradicts) Personality Isn’t Permanent.
+It’s a book that helps anyone break bad habits (eating sugar, smoking, drinking, staying up late) and develop good habits.

 The author demonstrates that success in life does not only depend on big bold moves but is built one step after the other.
 The idea is to reach success by compounding growth through becoming 1% better every day.